f5devcentral/f5-agility-labs-nginx/docs/class5/intro-waf.rst

   * - Alarm
     - If selected, the NGINX App Protect WAF system records requests that trigger the violation in the remote log (depending on the settings of the logging profile).
   * - Attack signature
-    - Textual patterns which can be applied to HTTP requests andor responses by NGINX App Protect WAF to determine if traffic is malicious.
+    - Textual patterns which can be applied to HTTP requests and/or responses by NGINX App Protect WAF to determine if traffic is malicious.
 For example, the string ``<script>`` inside an HTTP request triggers an attack signature violation.
   * - Attack signature set
     - A collection of attack signatures designed for a specific purpose (such as Apache).
   * - Bot signatures